jetbrains-academy/scala-tutorial/Standard Library/List/task.md

         case y :: ys => insert(y, insertionSort(ys))
       }

-Complete the definition by filling in the blanks.
+Complete the definition of insertion sort by filling in the blanks.